 I don’t know about you, but as soon as the Christmas tree is down, packed away and in the loft, I start looking at the diary and planning weekend breaks, summer holidays and days out.
 My husband fears flying; we’ve flown previously but not in nearly 15 years and not with our children!
 Apart from two Eurostar trips to Disneyland Paris, we have not ventured outside the UK.
 That is not to say I do not have the travel bug and wouldn’t be booking a flight tomorrow, one if I had the money, two if Thomas travelling doesn’t give us a tremendous amount of anxiety!
 This means we have our trips within the UK.
 The South West of England is the English Rivera, mainly because of its mild weather and beautiful beaches.
 This is why we should all be having weekend breaks in Cornwall.

 Cosy cottage hideaways with log fires, long coastal walks, surf lessons, beach horse riding and shopping are just a few of the reasons why a weekend away in Cornwall would never disappoint.

 I can think of nothing better than finishing work on a Friday, packing the car and heading to the Cornish coast.
-Whether you are a couple or a family Cornwall is the perfect weekend destination whatever the season.
+Whether you are a couple or a family, Cornwall is the perfect weekend destination, whatever the season.

 Summer is pretty busy in Cornwall, with visitors hitting higher numbers from May onwards until mid-September (don’t let this put you off).
-Cornwall knows how to accommodate large amounts of people and with various road improvements over the last ten years, it has assisted in supporting a large number of visitors.
+Cornwall knows how to accommodate large amounts of people, and with various road improvements over the last ten years, it has assisted in supporting a large number of visitors.

-Different seasons will often mean different prices, with the summer months being high peak season and high cost with the winter months being cheaper.
+Different seasons will often mean different prices, with the summer months being the high peak season and high cost with the winter months being cheaper.
 But whether your choice is dependent on cost or the time of the year, Cornwall can offer something for everyone.